-Writing Ideas for Middle School Students— Using writing prompts with middle school students offers a fun, creative way for kids to explore their writing skills and their ability to take thoughts and express them in written form.
+Middle School Writing Prompts and ideas for you and your kids— Using writing prompts with middle school students offers a fun, creative way for kids to explore their writing skills and their ability to take thoughts and express them in written form.

 By the time children are in middle school, they’ve learned how to start writing their ideas on paper.

 From middle school, on into high school and college, students will get many essay assignments on different topics.
-Still, the fact remains that holding the attention of middle school students can be tough.
+Yet, holding the attention of middle school students can be tough.

 - In essay form, discuss how going through disappointments can have a positive side.